 Child support orders often accompany divorce decrees and child custody determinations.
 However, they can also be their own standalone order, too.

-Child support provides vital funds to ensure that a parent has appropriate resources to take care of the child.
-It helps assist with food, housing costs, medical needs, education expenses, and a lot more to ensure that the best interests of the child are being served.
+Child support provides vital funds to ensure a parent has appropriate resources to care for the child.
+It helps assist with food, housing costs, medical needs, education expenses, and a lot more to ensure that the child’s best interests are being served.

 Failing to pay child support or even paying child support late can seriously harm the custodial parent and the child involved.

 Because child support is determined by the court, failing to pay is actually a violation of a court order.
-As a result, there are all kinds of negative consequences that can result from the failure to pay.
+As a result, all kinds of negative consequences can result from the failure to pay.